-Developmental pediatric dysplasia of the hip, or Hip Dysplasia, is the term used to describe a broad spectrum of abnormalities of the hip joint that may be present around the time of birth or may present during childhood.
+Developmental pediatric dysplasia of the hip, or hip dysplasia, is the term used to describe a broad spectrum of abnormalities of the hip joint that may develop around the time of birth or during childhood.

-In the healthy hip joint, the upper end of the thigh bone or femur meets a curved portion of the pelvis called the acetabulum to fit together like a ball and cup, in which the ball rotates freely in the cup.
-Cartilage, a smooth protective tissue, lines the bones and limits friction between the surfaces during movement.
+In the healthy hip joint, the upper end of the femur (thighbone) meets a curved portion of the pelvis called the acetabulum to fit together like a ball and cup, in which the ball rotates freely in the cup.
+Cartilage, a smooth protective tissue, lines the bones and reduces friction between the surfaces during movement.

 In developmental hip dysplasia, however, one or more of these functions work incorrectly.
-The conditions encompassed by this term include:
+The conditions encompassed by the term hip dysplasia include:

 Oher pregnancy and birth influences include:

-To confirm a diagnosis of developmental hip dysplasia in children up to 4-6 months of age, the orthopaedist uses an ultrasound.
-This technology offers a significant advantage over conventional x-rays in that the images may be taken with motion.
+To confirm a diagnosis of developmental hip dysplasia in children up to 4-6 months of age, the orthopedist uses an ultrasound.
+This technology offers a significant advantage over conventional X-rays because images may be taken with the hip in motion.

-"This is a very accurate and safe diagnostic tool since there is no radiation," according to Roger F. Widmann, MD, Chief of Pediatric Orthopaedic Surgery at Hospital for Special Surgery (HSS).
-In children older than 6 months, traditional x-rays, which show better bone detail, are used to confirm the diagnosis.
+"This is a very accurate and safe diagnostic tool since there is no radiation," according to Roger F. Widmann, MD, Chief of Pediatric Orthopaedic Surgery at HSS.
+In children older than six months, X-rays, which show bone detail better, are used to confirm the diagnosis.

 In order to ensure proper development of the bones that make up the hip joint, early intervention is essential.
 "The acetabulum and the femoral head are dependent on one another for normal growth and development," explains Dr. Widmann.
 "If the ball does not fit tightly into the cup, providing a specific growth stimulus, the cup may become too flat and unable to accommodate a sphere.
 In turn, without proper contact with the acetabulum, the femoral head and neck will not grow normally."